0xFelix/gitops-blog/gitops-blog.md

 ## Summary and outlook

-In this blog post we set up a hub cluster and one or more clusters managed by ACM to deploy applications onto from a centralized management point.
+In this blog post we set up a hub cluster and one or more clusters managed by ACM to deploy applications to from a centralized management point.
 As an example application we deployed a simple virtual machine and learned how we can start and stop virtual machines in a declarative way.
 All of this was accomplished in the GitOps way by using a Git repository as a single source